robin-han/typescript-converter/README.md

-# TypeScriptConverter: Convert TypeScript to CSharp
+# Convert TypeScript to CSharp
-TypeScript is a language convert tool, it first build typescript code to AST use typescript compiler, then convert the AST to csharp.
+TypeScript to CSharp is a language convert tool, it first build typescript code to AST use typescript compiler, then convert the AST to csharp.
 Now it can only convert typescript to csharp language, later it will support convert to java languate.
 The tool run on dotnet2.1